 nofollow: Instructs search engines not to follow the links on the page.

 What does it mean if a URL is blocked by meta robots?

 Any URL that has the value of noindex in the meta robots tag will not be indexed by search engines.
-This means that any URL listed in the table below will not be accessible to users via organic searches.
+These URLs will not be accessible to users via organic searches.